NCERT Exemplar Problem

 |Plastic bags||Should be dumped in garbage bins which are meant for non-biodegradable materials.|

 Question 36: Suggest suitable mechanism (s) for waste management in fertiliser industries.

 Answer: Effluents and harmful gases are the main wastes which are produced in a fertiliser factory.

 Treatment of Polluting Gases: For reducing the amount of gaseous pollutants, catalytic converters should be fitted in the chimneys.

 Effluent Treatment: Effluent from the factory should be sent to effluent treatment plant.
-Sedimentation, flocculation, filtration and chlorination are the various steps of effluent treatment.
-Once effluent is treated, the clean water can then be sent to the nearest water bodies.
+Sedimentation, flocculation, filtration and chlorination are various steps of effluent treatment.
+Once effluent is treated, then clean water can be sent to the nearest water bodies.
 The sludge can be allowed to decompose which can later be used as manure.

 Answer: Some of the harmful effects of agricultural practices on the environment are as follows:

 Climate Change: As farming means growing a selected number of species on a large tract of land, it promotes monoculture.
 Thus farming affects the biodiversity of a region in a negative way.